Frequently Asked Questions

 You may have the option to choose your preferred deposit method:

 Standard/Next Business Day: We process approved loans and send the transaction to your bank via ACH at 5 p.m.
 PT Monday through Friday (excluding federal banking holidays).
 Banks typically post the funds to your account by the next business day; actual posting time depends on your bank and may, in some cases, take more than one business day.

-Same-Day (Wells Fargo only): If you have a Wells Fargo checking account, you are eligible to select our Same Day deposit service (as long as you complete the application process before 11 a.m.
+Same-Day (currently unavailable): If you have a Wells Fargo checking account, you are eligible to select our Same Day deposit service (as long as you complete the application process before 11 a.m.
 PT on business days only).
 Your funds should appear in your bank account by 2 p.m.
 PT the same day.
 Additional fees may apply.